muhdfaasil/celery-project/AZURE_STARTUP_COMMAND.md

 1. Go to **Log stream** in Azure Portal
 2. Restart your App Service
-3. You should see:
-   - Migration output
-   - Static files collection output
-   - Gunicorn startup messages
+3. You should see Gunicorn startup messages (no migration/collectstatic output)

 ## Troubleshooting

-### If migrations fail:
-- Check database connection string
-- Verify database is accessible from Azure
-- Check logs in **Log stream**

-### If static files fail:
-- Verify `STATIC_ROOT` is set in settings.py (it is: `staticfiles/`)
-- Check file permissions
-- Static files should be collected during deployment

 ### If Gunicorn fails to start:
 - Check that `gunicorn` is in `requirements.txt` (it is)
 - Verify Python version matches (3.12)
 - Check application logs for errors

-## Alternative: Using startup.sh

-If you prefer using the bash script:

-1. Set startup command to: `bash startup.sh`
-2. Make sure `startup.sh` is in your repository root
-3. The script will handle migrations and static files
+- Verify the startup command is set correctly

+### If migrations/static files are missing:
+- Check GitHub Actions workflow logs
+- Verify the deployment completed successfully
+- Check that `AZUREAPPSERVICE_RESOURCEGROUP` secret is set in GitHub